ManikyaAlister/Bayes-TOM-demo/README.md

 - `helper-functions.R`: Modularised R functions used in the demo.
 - `renv.lock` and `renv/`: Used to manage R package dependencies.
 - `README.md`: This file.
+- `rsconnect` and `manifest.json`: files for publishing the project to the cloud.

 ---